 Parties account for anthropogenic emissions and removals in accordance with methodologies and common metrics assessed by the IPCC and adopted by the CMA (decision 1/CP.21, para.
 31(a))

 National GHG Inventories will be significant tools for monitoring NDCs.
-Therefore, Parties should use the more appropriate and scientifically accurate methodological approaches and metrics for estimating and accounting for anthropogenic greenhouse gas emissions and removals provided by the IPCC, in order to reduce uncertainty.
+Therefore, Parties should use, in accordance with CBDR-RC in light of their different national circumstances, the more appropriate and scientifically accurate methodological approaches and metrics for estimating and accounting for anthropogenic greenhouse gas emissions and removals provided by the IPCC, in order to reduce uncertainty.

 The CMA should update periodically metrics and methodologies that Parties should use to communicate and track progress of their NDCs;